jaywithabeanie/JayAPI/Documentation.md

 ------------ | -------------
 **Method Type** | `ItemStack` Method
-**Method Info** | Creates an `ItemStack` to be used inside of an `Inventory` **Parameter Info** | • material: Material of the ItemStack\n• amount: Amount of the Item within the ItemStack
+**Method Info** | Creates an `ItemStack` to be used inside of an `Inventory` **Parameter Info** | • material: Material of the ItemStack
+| • amount: Amount of the Item within the ItemStack

 --------------